elephantscale/es-training-new/ai-nlp/slides/0-instructor-guide-half-day.md

 - NLP-Intro : 1 hr - 1.5 hrs
   - spend some on demos, let the students play around .. they are fun and very engaging
+  - Then jump into lab

 - Lab
   - distribute lab bundle ( look at ai-nlp-labs)
   - introduce google colab (5 mins)
   - text cleanup lab - 10 - 15 mins
+  - text blob lab - 10 mins

 - Spacy: (total time - 1hr)
   - quick intro may be 20 mins